 ABOUT THE TRAINER

-Wendy is the Director of Training at ACHIEVE, and the co-author of the book, The Culture Question.
-In her work as a mediator, speaker, and facilitator she is committed to helping organizations create dynamic and engaging places of work where people care about each other, are productive, and deliver quality services and products.
-She has Bachelor’s degrees in both Psychology and Education, and is currently completing a Master’s degree in Conflict Analysis and Management.
-Wendy is a former teacher and director of a health and social services program.
-She believes that learning is a dynamic and life-long endeavor and with commitment, guidance, and individualized support, this process should be enjoyable and motivating.
-Wendy is an engaging presenter who delivers material in a format that maximizes the learning potential for all participants.
+Wendy is the Managing Director of ACHIEVE Centre for Leadership and co-author of the book, The Culture Question.
+She is a thoughtful and empowering leader who believes in the importance of listening to the needs and aspirations of people, and then facilitating the next step in their development.
+Wendy is vice president of the Alternative Dispute Resolution Institute of Manitoba.
+She is a former teacher and director of a health and social services program.
+Wendy has a Master’s degree in Conflict Analysis and Management, and Bachelor’s degrees in both Psychology and Education.
+She believes that learning is a dynamic and lifelong endeavor, and with commitment and guidance, the process should be enjoyable and motivating.
+Wendy is an engaging presenter who delivers material in a way that maximizes the learning potential for all participants.

 This is an introductory-intermediate level workshop.